yochaigal/cairn/wip/2e/dungeon-exploration.md

 **Konstin**: _"That works.
 I light my torch and hold it aloft so that I can see through."_

 **Warden**: _"**Konstin**, Through the cracks, you can see a gray cement floor.
 Something gleams on the ground, flickering in the torchlight.
-It is shaped like a large, wet footprint!.
+It is shaped like a large, wet footprint!"_

 **Konstin**: _"Eek!
 I let the others know."_